KarelZe/thesis/references/obsidian/📖chapters/🌏Dataset.md

 **Sample Construction**
 Our sample construction follows ([[@grauerOptionTradeClassification2022]]7--9), fostering comparability between both works.
 We start with
 LiveVol (What does it contain?)
+What is the definition of the trade initiator?

+ur definition of buyer- and seller-initiated trades is based on the position taken by the Makler.
+It has the potential advantage of being directly related to many traditional microstructure models which assume the presence of a market maker.
+It has, on the other hand, the drawback that only transactions involving the Makler as a buyer or a seller can be classified.

 Following a standard procedure in literature, we filter out option trades with a trade price equal or less than zero and eliminate trades with a negative or zero trade volume as well as large trades with a trade volume exceeding 10,000,000 contracts.
 We further remove cancelled or duplicated trades and eliminate entries with multiple underlying symbols for the same root.